MichielvNederpelt/TMD-ASSIGN-2/README.md

 | 5| Message | NOUN | NN| obl | ARG0| ARGM |
 | 6| Muhsin | PROPN | NNP| obl | ARG0| ARGM|
 | 7| Attempts | NOUN | NNS| obl | ARGM| ARGM |

+Although not displayed, the same patterns can be seen for the other arguments.
+Patterns that consist of specific pos tag combinations together with the dependency label that pushes the system to a certain prediction.
+Exceptions are not strong enough to push the system to another possible choice.
+Therefore, we would recommend to add some more contextual features, such as word embeddings or syntactic n-grams.

 ### References:
 - Màrquez, L., Carreras, X., Litkowski, K. C., & Stevenson, S. (2008).
 Semantic role labeling: an introduction to the special issue.
 Computational linguistics, 34(2), 145-159.